 The bottom line

 The ear plug game is competitive and rife with innocuous features and accessories.
-Even the government-mandated Noise Reduction Ratings are not a failsafe way to judge effectiveness.
+Even the government-mandated noise reduction ratings are not a failsafe way to judge effectiveness.
 After putting our shortlist through exhaustive testing, we determined that it was most useful to divide the ‘best of’ categories by usage: noise blocking, sleeping, and critical listening.

 The best noise-blockers, Moldex Pura-Fit foam plug show us how a simple design and concept can vary in results.
 Our top choice for use while sleeping, Mack’s Pillow Soft Silicone Putty, proved how and why they have stayed in the market for so long, making only minor changes in packaging over the years.

 For critical listening, the flanged ear plug market seems awash with many different options that on the surface look almost identical to each other.
 However, our extensive testing shows that not all are created equally.
 While flanged plugs easily beat all foam plugs for sound quality, ETY Plugs edged out on top by just a small margin.
+And if you’re looking for another way to block sound while you sleep, check out our review of the best white noise machine.